How to avoid and rectify common VAT mistakes

 5. Keep up to date with HMRC changes

 VAT is constantly evolving.
-Both the flat rate scheme and Making Tax Digital are recent changes that have transformed VAT for small businesses.
-With the ongoing situation around COVID-19 and Britain’s withdrawal from the EU, as well as HMRC’s drive towards making VAT easier for VAT-registered companies, there’s likely to be new rules and regulations to come.
+Both the flat rate scheme and Making Tax Digital are recent changes that have transformed VAT treatment for small businesses.
+With the ongoing situation around COVID-19 and Britain’s withdrawal from the EU (Brexit), as well as HMRC’s drive towards making VAT easier for VAT-registered companies, there’s likely to be new rules and regulations to come.

 Stay abreast of any developments through reputable sources like the GOV.UK website, news websites and blogs like this one to ensure you don’t fall foul of VAT errors.